ronickg/react-native-node-api/README.md

 ### [`@react-native-node-api/test-app`](apps/test-app)

-A test app using `react-native-test-app` to exercise the implementation of
+A test app using `react-native-test-app` to exercise the implementation of it all.